 Speaking from personal experience, and from the experience of individuals whom I’ve taught one-on-one and at larger workshops, it seems that beginning with attentional practices is a great way to gain initial control of the mind.
 Without some degree of attention, it’s difficult to meditate because you’ll spend most of the period lost in thought.
 Since both constructive and deconstructive practices require that base level of attention, I highly recommend starting out with breath focus, mantra repetition or body scanning.
 From there, once you can stabilise attention with some regularity, you’ll find that practices from the other families come easier.

 You can look up these techniques or learn them through a YouTube video.
 Since my team at FitMind was frustrated that most phone apps on the market only teach a very basic, dumbed-down attentional practice, we consulted neuroscientists and monks alike to create a meditation app (now available on iOS) that walks you through a training programme.
 It starts with the most basic attentional techniques, goes through constructive methods next, and slowly progresses towards the most advanced deconstructive practices.
 If you feel that guided meditation would help you, we think this is a great place to start.

 Since you are ultimately your own mental trainer, you’ll learn which meditation styles work best for your unique mind.
 Now that you know the three main families, you’ll have a framework for understanding the mechanisms at play with each variety.

-Liam McClintock received a B.A. from Yale and worked in finance before travelling to Asia to study meditation full-time.
+Liam McClintock received her undergraduate degree from Yale University and worked in finance before travelling to Asia to study meditation full-time.